 New day, new project, today it’s staining a picnic table.
-We got it as a hand me down from our family and it has sat out in the yard for several years.
-This caused one of the braces to wither away and rot, which is why you need to know how to stain a deck, after it was fixed we knew that we needed to get it done.
-If you are wondering how to stain a picnic table this post is for you.
-Since we have stain left over from restaining our deck we moved on to the next project, our weathered old picnic table.
-If you are ready to tackle this project here you go.
+We got it as a hand-me-down from our family, and it has sat out in the yard for several years.
+This caused one of the braces to wither away and rot, which is why you need to know how to stain a deck; after it was fixed, we knew that we needed to get it done.
+If you are wondering how to stain a picnic table, this post is for you.
+Since we have wood stain leftover from restaining our deck, we moved on to the next project, our weathered old picnic table.
+If you are ready to tackle this project here, you go.

 What you will need to stain your picnic table.